Size: 2 Microfilm reels, 558 items on 2 microfilm reels

-Collection Summary: Correspondence, 1917-1982, with Marcel Duchamp, 1917-1968 (some is in French), Beatrice Wood, 1952-1982 (some illustrated), Charles Sheeler, 1953-1955, and others.
-A few of the letters include photographs, poetry and printed material.
-Also included in the papers are a list of art in the Arensberg collection, 1951, compiled for a tax return; poetry and essays by the psychiatrist E. E. Southard; and notes and scripts for skits and pantomimes by Guillaume Apollinaire.
+Summary: The microfilmed Walter and Louise Arensberg papers contain correspondence (1917-1982) with Marcel Duchamp (1917-1968), Beatrice Wood (1952-1982), Charles Sheeler (1953-1955), and others.
+A few letters are illustrated or include photographs, poetry, and printed material.
+Some correspondence with Marcel Duchamp is in French.
+Also included in the papers are a list of art in the Arensberg collection (1951), compiled for a tax return; poetry and essays by the psychiatrist E. E. Southard; and notes and scripts for skits and pantomimes by Guillaume Apollinaire.

 Lent for microfilming 1985 by the Francis Bacon Library and Foundation, Claremont, Calif.
 Most, or perhaps all, of the microfilmed material was subsequently physically transferred from the Francis Bacon Foundation to the Philadelphia Museum of Art in 1996 and formally given to the Museum in 2001 by the Henry E. Huntington Library and Art Gallery, which had received it as part of a larger gift from the Francis Bacon Foundation in 1995.

 The Philadelphia Museum of Art, Library and Archives holds the Arensberg Archives, 1905-1957.
 The Huntington Library holds the Walter Arensberg letters, 1927-1954.